wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-how-to-create-a-web-app-in-an-ase.md

 ## <a name="createplan"></a> Create an App Service plan

-When you create an App Service plan in an Azure Environment, your worker choices are different as there are no shared workers in an ASE.
+When you create an App Service plan in an App Service Environment, your worker choices are different as there are no shared workers in an ASE.
 The workers you have to use are the ones that have been allocated to the ASE by the admin.
 This means that to create a new plan, you need to have more workers allocated to your ASE worker pool than the total number of instances across all of your plans already in that worker pool.
 If you don't have enough workers in your ASE worker pool to create your plan, you need to work with your ASE admin to get them added.

-Another difference with App Service plans hosted by an Azure Environment is the lack of pricing selection.
-When you have an Azure Environment you are paying for compute resources used by the system and do not have added charges for the plans in that environment.
+Another difference with App Service plans hosted by an App Service Environment is the lack of pricing selection.
+When you have an App Service Environment you are paying for compute resources used by the system and do not have added charges for the plans in that environment.
 Normally when you create an App Service plan you select a pricing plan which determines your billing.
-An Azure Environment is essentially a private location where you can create content.
+An App Service Environment is essentially a private location where you can create content.
 You pay for the environment and not to host your content.

 The following instructions show how to create an App Service plan while you are creating a web app as explained in the previous section of the tutorial.